Guidance on using Ofsted's logos, plus copyright information.

 You may use and re-use information on Ofsted’s GOV.UK website (not including logos) free of charge in any format or medium under the terms of the Open Government Licence.
 Please reference the source of the information, including a hyperlink.

 You should send any enquiries about the use and re-use of any GOV.UK information to: firstname.lastname@example.org.
-For any Ofsted-specific queries, please contact Ofsted’s Publications and Brand team: email@example.com.
+For any Ofsted-specific queries, please contact Ofsted’s Content team: email@example.com.

 All Ofsted logos are protected under Crown Copyright.
 You can only use them with Ofsted’s express permission.